ransomjam/ubatechcamp/replit.md

 # UBa Tech Camp 2025 Website

 ## Overview
 This is a full-stack web application for the UBa Tech Camp 2025 registration and information website.
 The application features a modern React frontend with a Node.js/Express backend, built to showcase the tech camp program and handle participant registrations.
-Recent enhancements include interactive floating program cards with swipe functionality and comprehensive alumni testimonial system with database persistence.
+Recent enhancements include interactive floating program cards with swipe functionality across all major sections (programs, team, gallery, projects, alumni testimonials) and comprehensive alumni testimonial system with database persistence.

 ## User Preferences
 Preferred communication style: Simple, everyday language.